Paul Golding: Coder, Builder, Transformer.

 Large-scale Stream Processing "Math" Engine

-In 2010, for McLaren Racing (of Formula One fame), I architected one of the world’s first real-time stream-processing engines that was intended for large-scale performance engineering IoT solutions as a spin-out (McLaren Applied Technologies), as used by Nike, Specialized and other leading performance brands.
+In 2010, for McLaren Racing (of Formula One fame), Paul architected one of the world’s first real-time stream-processing engines that was intended for large-scale performance engineering IoT solutions as a spin-out (McLaren Applied Technologies), as used by Nike, Specialized and other leading performance brands.

 Founder of Europe's First Mobile Apps Co.